derekcorreia/WildFyre2022/RULES.md

 Wild Fyre Reignyted contains the following software support for stallball in the stallball mode:
 * Any time a ball is stalled into an eject, the machine will yell "STALL" loudly to help players identify stalls.
 * Other sound effects on the ejects are eliminated so the "STALL" sound can be heard clearly.
-* Ball save is disabled during Stallball mode
+* Ball save is disabled during Stallball mode.
+* Entering Wild Fyre scoring and Sharpshooter mode are not possible.
 * A cheeky soundclip is played upon draining to humiliate/remind your players that they aren't playing anymore this round.

 To enter Stallball Mode: